Our Staff and Friends

 Renee FedunRenee is David’s partner in life.
 Although the gardens and the environmental side of things on Rock Island are her particular areas of interest, she’s happiest dancing, hiking, canoeing, on a SUP or teaching Yoga.
 She edits newsletters for FLAP Canada, and the North American Native Plant Society.

 Judy PageJudy, a.k.a. our kitchen goddess, makes sure we are well fed (maybe a little too well).
 Staff and guests alike appreciate her wonderful chow, graciously prepared.
 Her multi-tasking abilities and good humour keep our lodge in ship shape.
 A resident of Wawa, Judy and her famous jams can be found at the local market year-round.

 Brendan KowteckyBrendan hails from Barry's Bay, Ontario.
-After graduating from the Outdoor Adventure Program at Algonquin College, he travelled and guided in New Zealand but finally landed with us and we’re mighty pleased.
+After graduating from the Outdoor Adventure Program at Algonquin College, he travelled and guided in the Arctic, Antarctic and New Zealand but still finds time for us and we’re mighty pleased.
 He’s our lead guide/instructor who loves kayaking, ice climbing, drums, sea kayak surfing.